Contributed By Webb Henderson

 Written notice of meeting must be given to each shareholder, director and auditor at least ten working days prior to the meeting.
 The notice must specify the time, the place and the nature of the business to be transacted at the meeting, in sufficient detail to enable a shareholder to form a reasoned judgement in relation to it.
 Where any special resolution is to be submitted to the meeting, the text of that resolution must be included in the notice.

-Shareholders may attend in person or via audio or audio-visual communication.
+Shareholders may attend in person or via audio or audio-visual communication, ie, an electronic meeting.
+Electronic meetings have become increasingly common following the emergence of COVID-19, and are specifically provided for in the Companies Act (Schedule 1) and the Listing Rules (Rule 2.14.3).
 Shareholders may also appoint a proxy to attend the meeting on their behalf, or may (if permitted by the constitution) cast a "postal vote", including by electronic means.
 The quorum requirement will be met if those attending, together with those voting by proxy or by postal vote, are entitled to exercise a majority of the votes entitled to be cast.

-If the directors have elected a chairperson of the board, that chairperson must chair the meeting if he or she is present.
+If the directors have elected a chairperson of the board, that chairperson must chair the meeting if they are present.
 If the chairperson is not present within 15 minutes, the shareholders present may choose one of their number to chair the meeting.

 Where all attendees are present in person, the default method for voting is by a show of hands or by voice.
 Where attendees are present via audio or audio-visual communication, the chairperson may decide how a vote is to be conducted.
 In each case, the number of shareholders that have voted for or against each resolution by postal vote is also counted.
 Any five shareholders, shareholders together holding 10% of the votes or the chairperson may require that a poll is conducted, in which case votes must be counted according to the number of votes attached to the shares held by the relevant shareholders.